 All Users Number of users with privileged local system accounts.
 Metric 2.6.1.
-7 Number of users with privileged local system accounts (from 2.6.1) that can access the Agency's network and are required to authenticate to the network through the following machine-based or user- based enforcement of a two-factor PIV credential or other IAL3/AAL3 credential.
+10 Number of users with privileged local system accounts (from 2.6.1.) that can access the Agency's network and are required to authenticate to the network through machine-based or user-based enforcement of a two-factor PIV credential or other IAL3/AAL3 credential.
 Metric 2.6.2.

 - 2.7.
-Report the number of High Value Asset (HVA) systems8 that require all organizational users (100% privileged and unprivileged) to authenticate through the machine-based or user based enforcement of a two-factor PIV credential or other IAL3/AAL3 credential.
+Report the number of HVA systems11 (from 1.1.5.) that require all organizational users (100% privileged and unprivileged) to authenticate through the machine-based or user based enforcement of a two-factor PIV credential or other IAL3/AAL3 credential.
 (DHS BOD 18-02, NIST SP 800-63) - 2.7.1.
-Number of HVA systems where an HVA assessment (per BOD 18-02) determined machine-based or user-based enforcement of a two-factor PIV credential (as described in 2.7.) is not required due to system architecture or mitigating security capabilities.
+Number of HVA systems assessed by DHS, a third-party, or independent entity (per OMB M-19-03) that determined machine-based or user-based enforcement of a two-factor PIV credential (as described in 2.7.) is not required due to system architecture or mitigating security capabilities or the system's technology is incapable of supporting this capability (e.g., industrial control systems).